-I’ve always been a list maker, writing down everything from pros and cons of my college choices to my weekly chore chart as a child.
-But I’ve only recently come to understand the full impact of doing a brain dump.
+I’ve always been a planner and list maker, writing down everything from pros and cons of my college choices to my weekly chore chart as a child.
+But I’ve only recently come to understand the full impact of getting everything out of my head and doing a brain dump.

-If you’ve ever wondered how or why to do a brain dump, read on for my best tips and tricks. 😉
+If you’ve ever wondered how or why to do a brain dump, or even take control of your to-do list, read on for my best tips and tricks. 😉

 How to Brain Dump Effectively